The Peanut Gallery Reviews Unhinged

 There is one reason above all else to take a trip to the theater for this one: Russell Crowe.
 His performance as a bloodthirsty maniac is undeniably entertaining.
 Aptly credited as simply “The Man," his backstory is limited to one grisly opening scene and a handful of news reports throughout the course of the film.
 He is thoroughly convincing as a sadistic villain who is unhindered by any semblance of a moral code.

 While the writing leaves much to be desired, Crowe has a few one-liners that are bound to be crowd pleasers.
 His character’s hulking appearance coupled with his excessively hostile demeanor properly fuel the rampage that he inflicts on Rachel and anyone else that crosses his path...and I mean anyone.

-Nobody on screen is safe and the wake of destruction he leaves is massive.
-From vehicular mayhem to frenetic fisticuffs, the big baddie doesn’t discriminate.
+Nobody on screen is safe, and the wake of destruction he leaves is massive.
+From vehicular mayhem to frenetic fisticuffs, the big baddie does not discriminate.
 The special effects during the car chase sequences are impressive and feature a few hard-hitting moments that make up the highlights of Unhinged.
 In respect to the action taking place outside of the vehicle, the carnage can be difficult to stomach at times as the movie takes a selectively unabashed approach to ultra-violence.
-It’s neither constant nor gratuitous, but when it does occur, you feel it.
+It is neither constant nor gratuitous, but when it does occur, you feel it.

 Unhinged is a decent action-thriller that’s carried by a satisfyingly sinister performance from Russell Crowe.
-It won’t win any awards, but this road rage romp is still worth venturing back to the theater for.
+It will not win any awards, but this road rage romp is still worth venturing back to the theater for.
 Just make sure to obey the rules of the road on the way there.